 Facebook CEO Mark Zuckerberg had only a few days ago said publicly that AI was not a threat to humanity, and that it was a force that could be controlled.

 But after the incident of the AI agents inventing their own language, especially one which was incomprehensible to humans, he pulled the plug on the AI system because “things got out of hand”.

 Now, according to media reports, the researchers have programmed the chatbots to communicate only in proper English.

 Mark Vs Musk — Round 2:

-The incident, which has seen the light after Zuckerberg, during a Facebook livestream earlier in July, castigated Tesla CEO Elon Musk for arguing that care and regulation was needed to safeguard the future if AI becomes mainstream.
+The incident, which has seen the light after Zuckerberg, during a Facebook live stream earlier in July, castigated Tesla CEO Elon Musk for arguing that care and regulation were needed to safeguard the future if AI becomes mainstream.

 Musk has been speaking frequently on AI and has called its progress the “biggest risk we face as a civilisation”.

 “AI is a rare case where we need to be proactive in regulation instead of reactive because if we’re reactive in AI regulation it’s too late,” Musk had said.